Juniorduc44/germanBitcoinChart/README.md

 <div align="center">
 --> [https://github.com/TomSchimansky/CustomTkinter]<--

-# germanBitcoinChart
+##
-just a chart made with customtkinter with the help of AI so i can look at a csv file in an convenient manner.
+Just a chart made with customtkinter with the help of AI so i can look at a csv file in an convenient manner.
 </div>